flipt-io/flipt/docs/getting_started.md

 ### Create a Segment

-Segments are used to split your userbase into subsets.
+Segments are used to split your user base into subsets.

 To create a segment: